-15. Before I begin the process, what do I need to have in place?
+18. Before I begin the process, what do I need to have in place?

-To undertake the trainer recognition process you will need to hold a valid registration and a license to practice.

-You need to undertake continuing professional development (CPD) and demonstrate appropriate attitudes and behaviour.
-If you train senior doctors in training your Postgraduate Dean may require you to be on the Specialist Register.
+To undertake the trainer recognition process, you need to hold valid registration and a licence to practise.
+You need to undertake CPD and demonstrate appropriate attitudes and behaviour.
+If you train senior doctors in training your postgraduate Dean may require you to be on the Specialist Register.

-16. How will the recognition process work in the East Midlands?
+19. How will the recognition process work in my local EO?